-The Year 9 course involves oracy (speaking & listening), reading and writing through purposeful and entertaining activities which build up language learning gradually.
+The Year 9 course involves oracy (speaking & listening), reading, and writing through purposeful and entertaining activities which build up language learning gradually.
 Topics studied include:

 En Voyage Ca Va?
-1. Talk about travel plans 2.
-Understand signs at a station 1.
-Discuss clothes and what to wear 3.
-Buy a train ticket 2.
-Describe people's appearance 4.
-Say what must or should not be done 3.
-Talk about parts of the body 5.
-Understand travel information 4.
-Say how you feel and describe what hurts 6.
-Travel by air, coach and boat 7.
-Describe a recent day out En Famille Au College En Famille 1.
-Introduce people Au College 1.
-Describe your school 1.
-Introduce people 1.
-Describe your school Introduce people Ask and answer questions when staying with a Describe your school Z. Talk about the school day Introduce people Ask and answer questions when staying with a French family Describe your school Z. Talk about the school day Describe how you travel to school 1.
-Introduce people 2.
-Ask and answer questions when staying with a French family 3.
-Talk about what you have done recently Describe your school 2.
-Talk about the school day 3.
-Describe how you travel to school 4.
-Talk about morning and evening routines
+1. Talk about travel plans.
+2. Understand signs at a station.
+1. Discuss clothes and what to wear.
+3. Buy a train ticket.
+2. Describe people's appearance.
+4. Say what must or should not be done.
+3. Talk about parts of the body.
+5. Understand travel information.
+4. Say how you feel and describe what hurts.
+6. Travel by air, coach and boat.
+7. Describe a recent day out.
+En Famille Au College En Famille 1.
+Introduce people.
+Au College 1.
+Describe your school.
+5 1.
+Introduce people.
+1. Describe your school.
+1. Introduce people.
+2. Ask and answer questions when staying with a Describe your school.
+Z. Talk about the school day.
+1. Introduce people.
+2. Ask and answer questions when staying with a French family.
+3. Talk about what you have done recently.
+4. Talk about presents and souvenirs.
+Describe your school.
+2. Talk about the school day.
+3. Describe how you travel to school.
+1. Introduce people.
+2. Ask and answer questions when staying with a French family.
+3. Talk about what you have done recently.
+1. Describe your school.
+2. Talk about the school day.
+3. Describe how you travel to school.
+4. Talk about morning and evening routines.

-Pupils in the Intermediate Sets follow the Salut!
+Pupils in the intermediate sets follow the Salut!
 Course and topics studied include:

-- •• Talk about yourself and family, Talk about hobbies, Discuss daily routine, Make social arrangements, Talk about parts of the face and the body, Say what's wrong with you, Say what you eat - •• Learn about shops and buy food.
+- •• Talk about yourself and family, Talk about hobbies, Discuss daily routine, Make social arrangements, Talk about parts of the face and the body, Say what's wrong with you, Say what you eat. - Learn about shops and buy food.

-Y ear 9, are regularly assessed in class through all four skills; reading, writing, speaking and listening.
-They will also have learning home works.
+Year 9 are regularly assessed in class through all four skills: reading, writing, speaking and listening.
+They will also have learning homeworks.

-- •• Testing vocabulary and numbers. - •• Assisting your child in using the dictionary. - •• Making your child aware of French products in the supermarket. - Using www.languagesonline.org.uk
+- •• By testing vocabulary and numbers. - •• By assisting your child in using the dictionary. - •• By making your child aware of French products in the supermarket. - •• By using www.languagesonline.org.uk